Create: Customer Aging ReportEstimated reading time: 10 minutes

 The data pulled should look like below.

-Step 1: Do some quick formatting to clean up the report.
-Delete rows 21 through 25.
+Do some quick formatting to clean up the report.
+Delete rows 21 through 22.

-In the FeezePanesCell argument, input A21 to mark that row as the top of the visible report.
+Step 1: In the FeezePanesCell argument, input A21 to mark that row as the top of the visible report.
 This sets the top of the report that will be visible to the user.
 For the AnchorViewCell argument, type in A15.
 This will set the row that will be frozen above A21, where you will place the column headers.
+Press OK.

 Use the Quick Tools menu item in the INTERJECT Ribbon so you can easily freeze the panes using the jFreezePanes formula you just configured.